We have audited the attached Balance Sheet of MONNET ISPAT & ENERGY

 the explanations given to us, the said accounts read together with

-Significant Accounting Policies and other Notes thereon, give the
+Significant Accounting Policies and other Notes thereon in Schedule-20,

-information as required by the Companies Act, 1956 in the manner so
+give the information as required by the Companies Act, 1956 in the

-required and give true and fair view in conformity with the accounting
+manner so required and give true and fair view in conformity with the

 i.
 In the case of the Balance Sheet, of the state of affairs of the

 ii.
-In the case of the Statement of Profit & Loss, of the PROFIT for
+In the case of the Profit & Loss Account, of the PROFIT for the

 iii.
 In case of cash flow statement, of the cash flow of the Company